 Gregor Noll and has been recently appointed to a chair in international law at the School of Business, Economics and Law at Gothenburg University after holding the chair of international law at Lund University between 2005 and 2018.
 His research is mainly in the areas of migration law, the law of armed conflict, the theory of international law, and the effects of AI on law.
 Noll held the prestigious Pufendorf Chair at Lund University from 2012 to 2016 and co-launched the Gothenburg / Lund/ Uppsala Migration Law Research Network in 2011.
 With a group of junior and mid-career research fellows, he transformed Lund into a brand for interdisciplinary research in international law.
 He has regularly published on the asylum and migration laws and policies of the European Union, and is currently researching the interaction between demography, democracy and migration law.

-- Ms Lisa Button, Centre for Policy Development
+- Ms Annabel Brown, Centre for Policy Development

 - Dr Jeff Crisp, Refugee Studies Centre, University of Oxford

-- Professor Guy Goodwin-Gill, Kaldor Centre, University of New South Wales
+- Prof Guy Goodwin-Gill, Kaldor Centre, University of New South Wales

 - Ms Pia Oberroi, Office for the High Commissioner for Human Rights